 I have close to thirty years of experience both as an engineer (actually making & modifying engine components) and as a performance/race engine builder, with championship winning credentials.

-So, this is my view on all things oil related.
+So, this is my view on all things motorcycle engine oil related.

 Let’s start with some basics.